informatics-isi-edu/iobox-win32/README.md

    - **"handler": "ermrest"** with `"method": "POST"`.
 The `colmap` specifies the columns that will be updated.
 The **warn_on_duplicates** parameter specifies that duplicates detected at `ermrest` will be notified through the email.
-   - **"handler": "hatrac"**: Uploads the file in chunks and create the parent namespaces if absent.
-In case of failure, move the file to the `transfer` directory.
+   - **"handler": "hatrac"**: Uploads the file in chunks and creates the parent namespaces if absent.
+If present, the **content_disposition** parameter specifies the name with which the file will be downloaded.
+In case of failure, the file will be moved to the `transfer` directory.
 The **warn_on_duplicates** parameter specifies that duplicates detected at `hatrac` will be notified through the email.
    - **"handler": "ermrest"** with `"method": "GET"`.
 The request must return